Kanato-Nakakuni/ComputationalMacro/README.md

   - Projection method

 - **`Lec03_MultiPeriod.ipynb`**
-  Introduces the multi-period model and demonstrates how to solve it using backward induction and dynamic programming principles.
+  Introduces the multi-period model and demonstrates how to solve it using backward induction.

 - **`Lec04_GE.ipynb`**
   Explains how to solve the general equilibrium (GE) setup.